 How many dogs here are you already familiar with and which breeds surprise you the most to be found on the list for the most expensive dogs in the world?
 Did you expect to see any dogs that were not on this list?

-Dogs can be expensive whether they made this list or not just because maintenance, grooming, and health care can quickly add up.
+Dogs can be expensive whether they made this list or not just because maintenance, pet insurance, grooming, and health care can quickly add up.
 When you decide to purchase a dog, be familiar with and prepared for the expenses that can be expected throughout their lives.